tasticp/Browser-tasks-trial-Est/README.md

 - Converted all source and extension files to TypeScript for type safety
 - Improved browser extension compatibility (Chrome, Chromium, Firefox)
 - Added type annotations and fixed extension API usage
+- Added left-side parent navigation arrow on tree title rows (non-root), hover-visible and breadcrumb-like
+- Ensured tree items are clickable and children are collapsible under their respective parent across horizontal/vertical layouts

 ## Setup Instructions

 **Use your preferred IDE**

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+The only requirement is having Node.js installed.
+You can use npm or Bun.

-Follow these steps:
+Follow these steps (npm):

 ```sh
 # Step 1: Clone the repository using the project's Git URL.